xinyu-intel/gluon-cv/scripts/detection/ssd/README.md

 Tips:

 - try different batch size for performance
-- try different combines of OMP_NUM_THREADS and --num-data-workers, the sum of them should be the number of physical cores of a single socket
+- try different combines of OMP_NUM_THREADS and --num-workers, the sum of them should be the number of physical cores of a single socket